ololx/owl2-reasoners-benchmark/README.md

 ##  📖 About

-This is ta console java application that allows the speed evaluating OWL 2 reasoners on a specified ontologies.
+This is a console java application that allows the speed evaluating OWL 2 reasoners on a specified ontologies.
 This application was implemented in the evaluating owl 2 reasoning process for the `ORE 2014` paper.

 ### Motivation